brandongregory/dndhelp/src/5e-build-guides/summoner-builds.md

 ### Bard

-Bards get only 1 option for a summoning spell (Unseen Servant), and it’s really more of a utility spell than an actual summoning spell, making them only slightly better than Barbarians.
-Bards are absolutely not summoners.
+Bards get only 1 option for a summoning spell (Unseen Servant), and it’s more of a utility spell than an actual summoning spell, making them only slightly better than Barbarians.
+Bards are not summoners.
 They’re great [support](/5e-build-guides/support-caster-builds/) characters, though, so you can technically keep another party member’s summon alive longer.

 _That said_, Bards can use their Magical Secrets feature (levels 10, 14, and 18) to get a summon spell from another class’s spell list, so they can have one or two staple options from another class once they hit those levels.
 This does mean giving up some powerful other options, so weigh this option carefully.